circlefin/malachite/Docs/architecture/adr-001-architecture.md

 The Proposer Builder module is responsible for building proposals that include transactions, state diffs and proofs.
 Its purpose is to build complete proposals.
 When run by a proposer this may mean collecting batches of transactions from the mempool and the required proofs from a prover, and disseminating them to all other validators.
 When run by any validator it is responsible for validating transactions and proofs, receiving the consensus proposal and building a complete proposal, validating the state diffs, and making the proposal available to consensus engine:
 - via the `get_value()` method when the validator is the proposer for the given round
-- via the `proposal()` method when the validator is non-proposer The Proposer Builder module and the other is not described in this document.
+- via the `proposal()` method when the validator is non-proposer The Proposer Builder module is not described in this document.
 It will be implemented as a separate crate.
 Its specification will be described in a separate document.

 ![Consensus SM Architecture Diagram](assets/sm_arch.jpeg)